A Multivariable Equation That Requires Two Steps

 Example: To solve 4p - 6 = 14, add 6 to both sides: 4p = 20.
 Then divide both sides by 4: p = 5.

-6. Check Your Solution: After finding a solution, always check your work by plugging the values back into the original equation to ensure that the equation holds true.
+6. Check Your Solution: After finding a solution, always check your work by plugging the values back into the original equation to confirm that the equation holds true.
 This step helps to catch any errors you might have made during the solving process.

 Actionable Tip: Dedicate a specific amount of time each day or week to practice solving equations.
 Use online resources, textbooks, or worksheets to find practice problems.